adlh/Croogo_Plugins_Route/README.txt

    mystuff/rocks
    yourstuff/really-really-really/sucks
    NOTE: Take care not to conflict with any of the default routes present!

+   **New**: Routes with parameters can also be used, where parameters are specified with a ':'.
+Example: news/:slug

 5. Save the Node and the custom routes file will update, as long as it is writable.